FranciscoAT/saltyboy/README.md

 Simple betting tool bot for usage in [Salty Bet](https://saltybet.com).

+The project is currently running and live.
+You can view more on https://salty-boy.com.
+You can alternatively use the already working [Chrome Extension](https://chrome.google.com/webstore/detail/salty-boy/khlbmnneeaecmpeicbaodeaeicljnddj) which is hooked up by default to https://salty-boy.com and have it start betting for you right away!

+## Contributing

+I would love contributions!
+If you have ideas for improved betting strategies feel free to follow information listed under [Extension](#extension) on how to create a new betting strategy.
+Once you've done that feel free to make a new PR against `master` and I'll get to it when I can.

+## Submitting Issues

+Feel free to submit an issue request if something is wrong or not working.
+If it's more of a feature request as in a new betting feature I would encourage a PR with the new strategy!

+If the Bot is not betting due to the server being out of date, which can be confirmed if you go to `chrome://extensions` and checking the extensions error log.
+Then chances are either the webserver or more likely the scraper is down.
+I generally check the status of the bot around once daily so if the server does go down it should be up and running again in roughly a day!

+---

+## Running the Project

 The project is split up into three parts:

 - [Bot](#bot) which is the software that will catalog fighters and matches.
 - [Web](#web) service interface interacts with the database and provides ability to view content of current match along with fighter details.
 - [Extension](#extension) Chrome extension to be used on the Saltybet website that interfaces with the web service and bets for you according to the currently selected betting mode along with providing many different configurations for betting.

-The project is currently running and live.
-You can view more on https://salty-boy.com.
-You can alternatively use the already working [Chrome Extension](https://chrome.google.com/webstore/detail/salty-boy/khlbmnneeaecmpeicbaodeaeicljnddj) which is hooked up by default to https://salty-boy.com and have it start betting for you right away!

-## Bot
+### Bot

 Code found in `bot` is used for cataloging all the matches, and every fighter.
 The longer this runs the better data the tool will have to bet.

 The bot will track all Tournament and Matchmaking matches and fighters.
 Exhibition matches are ignored.

-### Running
+#### Running

 1. Under `db` create a new file called whatever you want.
 This will serve as the SQLLite3 DB file.
 1. Create a new `.env` file under `bot`, fill it with the following: